RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 ## Introduction to Tornado Cash

-Tornado cash is a cryptocurrency smart contract mixer that enables users to deposit crypto with one address and withdraw with another wallet without creating a traceable link between those two addresses.
+Tornado Cash is a cryptocurrency smart contract mixer that enables users to deposit crypto with one address and withdraw with another wallet without creating a traceable link between those two addresses.

-Tornado cash is probably the most iconic zero knowledge smart contract application, so we will explain how it works at a sufficiently low level that a programmer can reproduce the application.
+Tornado Cash is probably the most iconic zero knowledge smart contract application, so we will explain how it works at a sufficiently low level that a programmer can reproduce the application.

 It is assumed that the reader knows how Merkle Trees work and that inverting a cryptographic hash is infeasible.
 The reader is also assumed to be at least a strong intermediate at Solidity (since we will be reading snippets of the source code).